4-Hour Minor in Possession (MIP) Class Online — Court Approved

 A verification letter is available immediately upon enrollment.
 Share it with your court or probation officer to confirm you've registered.

-If your certificate is not accepted by your court, employer, or ordering authority for any reason, we will refund you the full course price.
+If your certificate is not accepted by your court, employer, or ordering authority for any reason, we will work with your court or officer to resolve it.

 Frequently Asked Questions About 4-Hour Minor in Possession (MIP)